-As I close, I want to make one point about what this abundant life is not.
-The abundant life is not necessarily an easy or a problem free life.
-Some of you know that my sister died when she was 38 years old.
+As I close, I want share something that I've shared before that I believe illustrates well what this abundant life is all about.
+Many of you know that my sister died when she was 38 years old.
 On December 27, 1999, she was diagnosed with an inoperable brain tumor.
-Ten months later, on October 26th, 2000, she died leaving behind a husband and five children.
-Her youngest child, Becca, was just six months old when Kim died.
+Ten months later, she died leaving behind a husband and five children.
+Her youngest child was just six months old when Kim died.

 As you can imagine, those 10 months were not easy for Kim.
-They were full of suffering and grieving and physical struggle, but in the midst of all of that there was life - abundant life.
+They were full of suffering and grieving and struggle, but in the midst of all of that there was life - abundant life.
 In the last days of Kim's life she wrote some words to be shared at her homecoming service.
-I want to read a portion of that to you because you can get a glimpse of this life.
+I want to read some excerpts of that to you because you can get a glimpse of this life.
 Kim said: